Constructive Discharge Attorneys in Los Angeles, Kern, Orange, Riverside, San Berardino, and Ventura Counties

 In deciding if a reasonable employee would feel compelled to resign, courts will look at certain factors; for example: a demotion; a reduction in salary; a reduction in job responsibilities; reassignment to menial or degrading work; reassignment to work under a younger or more junior supervisor; badgering, harassment or humiliation by the employer calculated to encourage the employee to resign; offers of early retirement or continued employment on terms less favorable than the employee’s former status.

-We are constructive discharge attorneys in Burbank, Orange, and Riverside.
+We are constructive discharge attorneys in Los Angeles, San Bernardino, Orange, and Riverside.
 If you suspect that you were forced to quit your job, contact us for a consultation.

 Frequently Asked Questions About Constructive Discharge